 Remove a domain or domain alias

-If you have added a domain or domain alias to a Google enterprise account, but you no longer want to use that domain with your Google services—or if you want to use the domain with another Google account—you can remove the domain from this account.
+If you have added a domain or domain alias to a Google for Work account, but you no longer want to use that domain with your Google services—or if you want to use the domain with another Google account—you can remove the domain from this account.
 If you added the domain as a separate domain (not a domain alias), you must first remove all of its users and groups.
 After you remove the domain, Google services such as Gmail and Calendar no longer accept mail or other communications addressed to users in the domain.

 To remove a domain from your Google account: